DmitryMyadzelets/epicx/journal/week 25.md

 See the [records for -13&deg;C](</logs/2024-06-17 163254.tsv>) and [for -25&deg;C](</logs/2024-06-17 170748.tsv>).

 The chart below depicts some of the experimental data.
 Cooling with water is colored by blue, air - by white.
-The circle imply the cases under atmospheric pressue, the romb - use of the vacuum camera.
+The circles imply the cases under atmospheric pressue, the romb - use of the vacuum camera.

 <img alt="3D chart with cooling with water and in air" src="/img/2024-06-11 - 3D chart - Qc wrt T cold and T hot.png" width=400px>